Automobile Accidents

 Car Accident Attorneys in Columbia, SC

 For years, Peake & Fowler has been helping car accident victims like you recover the money they need after a serious crash.
-We represent a wide range of clients, from motorcycle drivers to bicyclists—anyone who has been affected by the trauma of an auto accident.
 Our South Carolina car crash attorneys are here to help you navigate the complex legal maze of personal injury claims.
 The insurance company is not on your side.
 We are.

+- Distracted driving.
 It may come as little surprise to learn that younger drivers are the most likely to drive while distracted, with drivers age 15 to 19 being the number one group in this category.
-More than 40% admit to having texted or sent an e-mail while driving during the past 30 days, and it is estimated that 60% of all teen car accidents are caused by some form of driver distraction.

 - Drowsy driving.
 Driving while drowsy or fatigued is far more common than most people realize.
 In a AAA survey, more than 40% of respondents admitted to having fallen asleep behind the wheel, and more than 10% admitted to having done this during the past year.
 Other studies have shown similar numbers, all pointing to the fact that there are a disturbingly high number of motorists who are too tired or fatigued to be safely operating a vehicle.